St3v1sh/ThirtyDollarTranspiler/README.md

 Some modifiers accept multipliers, notated by an integer or decimal number followed by an `x`.
 For example:
 - `2x` `1.5x` `.5x`

+Any line starting with the character `-` will be regarded as a comment.

 ### Configurations Section Symbols
 General song configuration:
 - `name [songname]` Define the song's name